JetBrains/intellij-sdk-docs/topics/appendix/resources/learning_resources.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-<excerpt>Links to articles and webinars about plugin development.</excerpt>
+<link-summary>Links to articles and webinars about plugin development.</link-summary>

 > [Subscribe to Marketplace Developer News](https://jb.gg/mp-updates) to receive news and announcements.
 > Also follow [JBPlatform](https://twitter.com/JBPlatform/) on Twitter and visit [JetBrains Platform Blog](https://blog.jetbrains.com/platform/).